ThomasTGilham/IBM1_Group_Project/README.md

 |   |-- 📂 processed/       # Cleaned and engineered datasets
 |   |-- 📂 external/        # External data (e.g., ONS population stats)
 |
-|-- 📂 notebooks/           # Our Jupyter Notebooks with commentary and methodology rationales
+|-- 📂 notebooks/           # Our Notebooks with commentary & methodology rationales
 |
 |-- 📂 outputs/             # All final outputs from the analysis
 |   |-- 📂 figures/         # Final charts and plots (.png)